 - Command can synthesize new requests which can then be re-submitted at the current focus pane.
 These requests do not affect the current state, though the caller can modify the state before and after initiating the request.
 This allows responsibility for some commands to be shared.
 For example the keystroke to “move forward one word” might be translated in to a virtual keystroke which always means “move forward one word”.
 Different panes which might contain different sorts of document might then interpret “word” differently.
 The emacs command alt-D (delete word forward) might record current location, submit that “move forward one word” virtual keystroke, and then submit a “replace” virtual keystroke which tell the underlying document to replace everything from one mark to another with the empty string.

 When a search command, as discussed earlier, opens a search window, it might store the context that came with the search command, particularly the current mode.
 When the search completes and a virtual ‘search’ keystroke is synthesize, it can include the saved search context so that, for example, vi-like editor know whether to move to, delete to, or change to the search destination.

-Mouse events are handled much the same as keystroke events, except that they are directory to the leaf-most pane which covers the location of the mouse event.
-State is passed in an changed in much the same way as for key strokes.
+Mouse events are handled much the same as keystroke events, except that they are directed to the leaf-most pane which covers the location of the mouse event.
+State is passed in and changed in much the same way as for key strokes.